ZakariaElbouzkri/ZakariaElbouzkri/README.md

-# Hi there! 👋 I'm a Full-Stack Developer
+# Hi there! 👋 I'm a Software Engineer

-I specialize in building web applications from end to end, with a passion for creating scalable systems and clean, maintainable code.
+I specialize in building software from end to end, with a passion for creating scalable systems and clean, maintainable code.

 ## 🚀 About Me